Thursday, March 24, 2022

 Feature: 22.5 GB

-Though image clarity and color saturation look very good throughout.
+Although image clarity and color saturation look very good throughout.
 This transfer is obviously sourced from an older HD master.
 Also, black levels leave room for improvement.

-Audio: 4/5 (DTS-HD Mono Mandarin), 3.75/5 (DTS-HD Mono English)
+Audio: 4.25/5 (DTS-HD Mono Mandarin), 4/5 (DTS-HD Mono English)

 Extras:

-Extras for this release include an image gallery (46 images-stills/posters/lobby cards/home video art), theatrical trailer (3 minutes 44 seconds, Dolby Digital mono Mandarin with removable English subtitles), digital reissue trailer (1 minute 9 seconds, Dolby Digital stereo Mandarin with removable English subtitles), an archival documentary on the history of the wuxia genre and Shaw Brothers’ contributions to it, produced by Celestial Pictures in 2003 titled Cinema Hong Kong: Swordfighting (50 minutes 21 seconds, Dolby Digital stereo English and Chinese with removable English subtitles), a 2016 Q&A at the University of Hawaii with actress Pei-Pei Cheng moderated by George Chun Han Wang (10 minutes 47 seconds, Dolby Digital stereo English and Chinese with removable English subtitles), an archival interview with actor Hung-Lieh Chen (43 minutes 33 seconds, Dolby Digital stereo Chinese with removable English subtitles), an archival interview with actor Hua Yueh (30 minutes 15 seconds, Dolby Digital stereo English with removable English subtitles for Mandarin film clips), an archival interview with Pei-Pei Cheng (51 minutes 55 seconds, Dolby Digital stereo English with removable English subtitles for Mandarin film clips), an audio commentary by film critic and historian Tony Rayns, reversible cover art, a limited-edition slipcover (limited to first pressing) and a forty-four page booklet (limited to first pressing) with cast & crew information, an essay titled A Deadly Beauty written by Anne Billson, an essay titled King Hu and Run Run Shaw: The Clash of Two Cinema Legends written by George Chun Han Wang and information about the transfer.
+Extras for this release include an image gallery (46 images-stills/posters/lobby cards/home video art), theatrical trailer (3 minutes 44 seconds, Dolby Digital mono Mandarin with removable English subtitles), digital reissue trailer (1 minute 9 seconds, Dolby Digital stereo Mandarin with removable English subtitles), an archival documentary on the history of the wuxia genre and Shaw Brothers’ contributions to it, produced by Celestial Pictures in 2003 titled Cinema Hong Kong: Swordfighting (50 minutes 21 seconds, Dolby Digital stereo English and Chinese with removable English subtitles), a 2016 Q&A at the University of Hawaii with actress Cheng Pei-pei moderated by George Chun Han Wang (10 minutes 47 seconds, Dolby Digital stereo English and Chinese with removable English subtitles), an archival interview with actor Chan Hung-lit (43 minutes 33 seconds, Dolby Digital stereo Chinese with removable English subtitles), an archival interview with actor Yueh Hua (30 minutes 15 seconds, Dolby Digital stereo English with removable English subtitles for Mandarin film clips), an archival interview with Cheng Pei-pei (51 minutes 55 seconds, Dolby Digital stereo English with removable English subtitles for Mandarin film clips), an audio commentary by film critic and historian Tony Rayns, reversible cover art, a limited-edition slipcover (limited to first pressing) and a forty-four page booklet (limited to first pressing) with cast & crew information, an essay titled A Deadly Beauty written by Anne Billson, an essay titled King Hu and Run Run Shaw: The Clash of Two Cinema Legends written by George Chun Han Wang and information about the transfer.

 Summary:

-Come Drink with Me gets a first-rate release from Arrow Video that comes with a strong audio/video presentation and an abundance of extras, recommended.
+Come Drink with Me gets a first-rate release from Arrow Video that comes with a strong audio/video presentation and an abundance of extras; recommended.

 Written by Michael Den Boer